sourcegraph/sourcegraph-public-snapshot/client/jetbrains/README.md

 ### 🤖 Ask Cody about anything in your codebase

 Cody understands your entire codebase — not just your open files.
-Ask questions, insert code, and use the built-in recipes such as "Summarize recent code changes" and "Improve variable names".
+Ask questions, insert code, and use the built-in commands such as "Generate unit test" and "Improve variable names".

 ![Example of chatting with Cody](https://storage.googleapis.com/sourcegraph-assets/website/Product%20Animations/Chat_IntelliJ_SS.jpg)